 Since 2020.10, there's a simple way to create new themes, install and configure them.
 Please read the article about theme basics first to understand how a theme is structured.
 Then, the steps are:

 To create a portable theme, you should generate an extension for your theme first using the Aimeos extension generator.
 Copy it to the

-./ext/ directory of your application where also the other Aimeos extensions are located.
-You should also put that extension under version control, e.g. by adding it to a Git repository.
+./ext/ directory of your application and you should also put that extension under version control, e.g. by adding it to a Git repository.

 Most often, you don't need to change the structure of the HTML templates because you can rearrange the layout using CSS to a large degree.
 If your layout requires a different HTML structure, you can overwrite the HTML client templates from the ai-client-html extension.